-A second type of trust is the Testamentary Trust, which is a trust that takes effect after the death of the trustor.
-It is probated, but does allow for one to designate sub-trusts for the children, and marital estate planning.
+A Testamentary Trust is a trust that takes effect after the death of the trustor.
+It is probated but does allow for one to designate sub-trusts for the children and marital estate planning.
 Its disadvantage is that it is subject to probate court jurisdiction at all times, but probate court jurisdiction does give greater security to the beneficiaries should the successor trustee not fulfill their proper fiduciary duties.

-In estate planning for larger estates, corporations, limited family partnerships and general partnerships are often used in planning large estates.
+Corporations, limited family partnerships, and general partnerships are often used in planning large estates.

 Durable Power of Attorneys for Assets

 Durable power of attorneys for assets are used to manage one's property and personal affairs.
 The term is sometimes used that they are a poor man's trust.
 During one's lifetime, the holder of a durable power of attorney may act in the behalf of the individual who has given them the power.
 Durable powers are fully revocable and can be changed at any time.
 Durable powers can be drafted so that they will not become effective until one becomes incapacitated, or they can be drafted so that they become effective immediately.
 Durable power of attorneys for assets contain the specific powers that are to be given, and can be very limited or very broad.
 The durable power of attorney needs to be drafted very carefully, as if it is drafted too broadly or to the wrong individual, it could give the holder an unsupervised means to transfer the assets of the maker without consulting the maker.